kikinteractive/yaml-stratus/README.md

 * comments
 * back references
-* embedded declarations using indentation rather than the brace brackers and quotations required by JSON
+* embedded declarations using indentation rather than the brace brackets and quotations required by JSON
 * block literals

 Note also that JSON is YAML, so familiar JSON data can be embedded within YAML.